Updated: March 24, 2026

 - Reception and analysis fee: €95

-The D7 Visa allows the holder free movement within the Schengen area, allowing them to live, work and study in Portugal, while providing access to Portugal’s healthcare system.
-To qualify for this visa, you will need €870 per month (as of 2025), or €10,440 per year.
+The Portugal D7 Visa allows the visa holder free movement within the Schengen area, allowing them to live, work, and study in Portugal, while providing access to Portugal’s healthcare system.
+To qualify for this visa, you will need €920 per month (as of 2026), or €11,040 per year.
+You will need to apply for the D7 Visa at the Portuguese Consulate in your home country.

 - Application fee: €90